 Early landmark studies — including the widely cited Paulus et al. (2002) trial — found significantly improved clinical pregnancy rates in women who received acupuncture on the day of embryo transfer compared to controls.
 Subsequent research has produced mixed results, partly due to differences in study design, acupuncture protocols, and patient populations.

 More recent and better-designed studies and meta-analyses have found that acupuncture improves outcomes when treatment is provided over a longer period — not just on transfer day — and when it is tailored to the individual patient rather than delivered as a standardized protocol.
-A 2019 meta-analysis of 27 randomized controlled trials found a statistically significant improvement in clinical pregnancy rates and live birth rates in women receiving acupuncture alongside IVF.
+A 2022 meta-analysis of 27 randomized controlled trials involving 7,676 participants found statistically significant improvements in both clinical pregnancy rates and live birth rates in women receiving acupuncture alongside IVF treatment.

 The honest summary: acupuncture is not a guarantee of IVF success, and it does not overcome the fundamental variables of egg quality and embryo genetics.
 However, what the best available evidence supports is that acupuncture — delivered as a course of treatment rather than a single session — improves the physiological conditions that support successful outcomes.